 Let $M$ be the $\L$-structure with $MA = \{a,b\}$ and $MR(x,y)$ always false, and $N$ the $\L$-structure with $NA=\{a,b,c\}$ with $NR$ always false except that $NR(a,c)$ is true.
 Let $\bottom{f}:MA\to NA$ be the inclusion, so that $\derivdia{M} = (\derivcat{\L}{\bottom{f}})^* \derivdia{N}$.
 Then $a\fiso b$ in $M$, but $\bottom{f}a \not\fiso \bottom{f}b$ in $N$. \end{example}

-Functors between categories, and most other categorical examples to be discussed in \Cref{sec:examples} do generally preserve indiscernibilities, but only because the indiscernibilities in such cases admit an equivalent ``diagrammatic'' characterization by a suitable ``Yoneda lemma'' (as described for categories in \cref{sec:folds-cats}).
-Note that this depends on the theory (i.e., the axioms) as well as the signature.
+Functors between categories, and morphisms between most of the other categorical examples to be discussed in \cref{sec:examples}, do generally preserve indiscernibilities.
+But this is only because the indiscernibilities in such cases admit an equivalent ``diagrammatic'' characterization by a suitable ``Yoneda lemma'' (as described for categories in \cref{sec:folds-cats}).
+Note that the existence of such a Yoneda lemma depends on the theory (i.e., the axioms) as well as the signature.
 We do not know a general condition on a theory ensuring that morphisms between its structures preserve indiscernibilities.